Meet Our Team

 Stephanie Hawkes serves as the Assistant Director for the Office of Multicultural Student Engagement (OMSE) at Wayne State University.
-She previously worked as the Coordinator for Instrctional Support for APEX Scholars at Wayne State.
+She previously worked as the Coordinator for Instructional Support for APEX Scholars at Wayne State.
 Prior to joining Wayne State, Stephanie worked with Eastern Michigan University's Upward Bound Program and the Purdue Promise scholarship program at Purdue University.
 She earned her bachelor's degree in Language, Literature, and Writing for Secondary Education and a master's degree in Higher Education Student Affairs from Eastern Michigan University.
 She is currently working on her doctorate in Educational Leadership and Policy Studies at Wayne State.
 In her free time, she enjoys cooking, baking, crafting, soapmaking, gardening, and mentoring young women of color.
 She has served as a mentor for both the EMU Upward Bound program as well as the RISE learning community at WSU.
 Her vision for OMSE is to become the office that welcomes and supports all students throughout their collegiate journey and to be a benchmark institution for best practices and programming for diversity and inclusion offices.

-Kristin R. London
+Kristin R. Johnston

 Academic Advisor - She, Her, Hers

-Kristin London is an Advisor for Student Engagement & Academic Advisor at the Office of Multicultural Student Engagement (OMSE) at Wayne State University.
+Kristin Johnston is an Advisor for Student Engagement & Academic Advisor at the Office of Multicultural Student Engagement (OMSE) at Wayne State University.
 Previously she worked as an Academic Support Specialist for the Student Disability Services office.
 Kristin studied Educational Interpreting for the Deaf at Kent State University.
 In her free time, she operates a bridal salon where she is able to make wedding dreams come true for all people.
 Her vision for OMSE is an office that supports students and encourages them to reach their goals while becoming their best selves.